fireproof-storage/fp-website/pages/join.md

 ### Enterprise support

-Learn more about [certified installations, priority support, and development services](/commercial-relationship/), available at market rates.
+Learn more about [certified installations, priority support, and development services](/service-and-support/), available at market rates.

+#### Echelon

+Please consider Fireproof Echelon, which offers all the benefits of Access, plus private team chat with Fireproof experts, for a special introductory price.
+[USD](https://access.fireproof.storage/checkout/echelon) or [EUR](https://access.fireproof.storage/checkout/echelon-eu)

 ### Open source community